 - It will take a few seconds to process all the changes, but if published successfully, you should see a confirmation message as shown below.

-- After publishing the building, it is visible and bookable for your employees through the Office Shifts app.
+- After publishing the building, it is visible and bookable for your employees through the Mapiq app.

-If you are curious how your employees can book their shift with a map and desks added to your building configuration, take a look at our Using Mapiq's Office Shifts article.
+If you are curious how your employees can make a booking with a map and desks added to your building configuration, take a look at our Using Mapiq article.

 In the Review changes menu, you also have the option to Discard changes.
 Discarding your changes will discard all the changes that are unpublished.
 It will go back to the latest published version.